thegenemyers/DAZZ_DB/README.md

-The command DBsplit sets or resets the current partition for a database which is determined by 3 parameters: (i) the total number of basepairs to place in each block, (ii) the minimum read length of reads to include within a block, and (iii) whether or not to only include the longest read from a given well or all reads from a well (NB: several reads of the same insert in a given well can be produced by the Pacbio instrument).
+The command DBsplit sets or resets the current partition for a database which is determined by 3 parameters: (i) the total number of basepairs to place in each block, (ii) the minimum read length of reads to include within a block, and (iii) whether or not to only include the longest (-l) or median (-m) read from a given well or all reads from a well (-a) (NB: several reads of the same insert in a given well can be produced by the Pacbio instrument).
 Note that the length and uniqueness parameters effectively select a subset of the reads that contribute to the size of a block.
 We call this subset the *trimmed* data base.
 Some commands operate on the entire database, others on the